Nochentera: Benidorm Fest 2023

 "Nochentera" participated in the Benidorm Fest 2023, organized by Radiotelevisión Española (RTVE) to select Spain's representative for the Eurovision Song Contest 2023.
 The event took place at the Palacio de Deportes L'Illa in Benidorm, Valencian Community.
-The competition featured eighteen participants, each with a song in the running, divided across two preliminary semifinals, with nine performances per gala.
-In each semifinal, the top four songs, based on votes from professional juries (50%), a demographic panel (25%), and televote (25%), advanced directly to the final.
-During the final, the eight qualifying songs returned, with the same voting system used as in the semifinals.
+The competition featured eighteen participants, each with a song in the running, divided across two preliminary semi-finals, with nine performances per gala.
+In each semi-final, the top four songs, based on votes from professional juries (50%), a demographic panel (25%), and televote (25%), advanced directly to the final.
+During the final, the eight qualifying songs returned, with the same voting system used as in the semi-finals.

-Vicco competed in the second semifinal, held on 2 February 2023, where she finished in second place, earning 67 points from the professional jury, 40 from the public, and 28 from the televote, totaling 135 points.
+Vicco competed in the second semi-final, held on 2 February 2023, where she finished in second place, earning 67 points from the professional jury, 40 from the public, and 28 from the televote, totaling 135 points.
 In the final, "Nochentera" scored a combined total of 129 points, finishing in third place behind Blanca Paloma's "Eaea" (169 points) and Agoney's "Quiero Arder" (145 points).
 It achieved the best result from the demoscopic jury.